Choose a few must-see French movies from the list below and start practicing your language skills!

 LA GLOIRE DE MON PÈRE

-This film —an absolute must-see french movie adapted from Marcel Pagnol’s stories.
+This film —is an absolute must-see French movie adapted from Marcel Pagnol’s stories.

 Watch La Gloire de Mon Père, and be transported back in time to Marcel Pagnol’s family.

 The story traces his childhood, his relationship with his father, a teacher in Marseille, and the rest of his immediate and extended family members.